Pauloraff/macInstaller/README.md

 (Work in progress) The .app folder can also be archived and the installer will unarchive it during installation.
 This is to reduce the size of the final installer.

+# Customizing the installer with additional steps

+(Work in progress) Developers who use this project as a basis for their own installers may want to add additional steps to the installer flow.
+For instance, the end-user might need to be prompted for credentials which would need to be submitted to an API endpoint.

+In order to support this, there needs to be some way to enhance the project with custom panes and code specific to those panes.
+This doesn't appear to be possible yet with SwiftUI in a way that's as convenient as I'd like.
+Work is underway to see if replacing SwiftUI with another approach has the potential to make customization easier.

 # Implementation

 The installer uses a system 'helper' daemon at run time to perform actions which